pupil-labs/pupil-docs/src/invisible/tutorials/real-time-api/README.md

 Using the the simple mode of the real-time API client you can easily access scene video and gaze data in real-time as well as remote control your Pupil Invisible devices.

-You can find the full API references [here]().
+You can find the full API references [here](/invisible/references/real-time-api).

-For an example implementation on how to use the real-time API in action, please see [Implement HCI applications using Surface Tracking and the Real-Time API]() or [Automatically track Experiment Trials using Events and the Real-Time API]().
+For an example implementation on how to use the real-time API in action, please see [Implement HCI Applications using the Real-Time API and Screen Tracking](/invisible/how-tos/applications/implement-hci-applications-using-the-real-time-api-and-screen-tracking) or [/invisible/how-tos/applications/track-your-experiment-progress-using-events]().

-To learn more about the `async` mode of the client see [here]().
+To learn more about the `async` mode of the client see [here](https://pupil-labs-realtime-api.readthedocs.io/en/latest/index.html).